fandoghpaas/fandogh-cli/Readme.md

 `fandogh login`

-When you run `fandogh login` it wil prompt for username and password which will be used to obtain a token. the token will be stored in $HOME/.fandogh/credentials and later will be used by all other fandogh commands.
+When you run `fandogh login` it wil prompt for username and password which will be used to obtain a token.
+The token will be stored in $HOME/.fandogh/credentials and later will be used by all other fandogh commands.

 ### How to create a new Image